- About the School Culture Survey

 For technical support, send an email to BRCulture@nassp.org.

-What happens if my educational leader (participant) forgets to log out or gets interrupted when part way through the survey?
+What happens if I forget to log out or get interrupted when partway through the survey?

-The School Culture Survey will time out after 30 minutes of inactivity, after which you will need to log back in.
+The survey will time out after 30 minutes of inactivity, after which you will need to log back in to complete the survey from the last save point.
 Note: Responses completed after timing out will not save.

-School leaders should nominate respondents who work directly with them and have close personal experiences with their leadership.
-Respondents should include their supervisor, peer administrators, certified staff members (teachers, counselors, etc.), noncertified staff members (bus drivers, custodians, etc.), parents, students, and community members.
-The participant also completes the self-assessment.
+You should nominate respondents who work directly or indirectly with and have close personal experiences with your school.
+Respondents should include your supervisor, peer administrators, certified staff members (teachers, counselors, etc.), noncertified staff members (bus drivers, custodians, etc.), students (grades 3-12), parents, and community members.
+You will also complete the survey.

-How many respondents should be nominated to complete the survey?
+How many respondents should I nominate to complete the survey?

-While there is no “right” number of respondents who should complete a School Culture Survey, participants should use the following when identifying how many respondents to include:
+While there is no “right” number of respondents who should complete a Culture Survey, use the following when identifying how many respondents to include:

-- Fewer than seven total respondents often do not provide a balanced perspective
+- Fewer than 60 percent total respondents often may not provide a balanced perspective.
+You should target a 60-percent response rate from all respondent groups.

-- When possible, participants should have at least three people in each category (e.g., peers, direct reports); the anonymity of the feedback may be compromised if there are fewer than three in a category, which reduces the value of the feedback and creates reluctance for respondents to participate.
+- The anonymity of the feedback may be compromised when response rates are low, which reduces the value of the feedback and creates reluctance for respondents to participate.

 The close date for submitting feedback is approaching or has expired, but not all of my respondents have submitted feedback.
 Can I request to have the data collection window extended or reopened?

-The survey close date determines how long participants and their respondents have to use the survey links.
-If your close date has expired, you will need to contact NASSP at BRCulture@nassp.org to extend your data collection period.
-Messages are auto-generated to alert you and your participants that the survey is closing or the survey has closed.
-If your close date has not expired, you can extend the data collection period using the following steps:
+The survey close date determines how long you and your respondents have to use the survey links.
+If your close date has expired, you will need to contact your BU Admin for an extension.
+If your close date has not expired and your BU Admin has granted you access to modify the date, you can extend the data collection period using the following steps:

 How is privacy protected?

-NASSP is committed to protecting privacy, and we implement a variety of security measures to maintain the safety of personal information.
-Assessment rankings and responses will be anonymous.
-The participant report will only include an average rating by group per category—not by individual rating responses.
+NASSP is committed to protecting privacy, and we implement a variety of security measures to maintain the safety of your personal information.
+Your assessment rankings and responses will be anonymous.
+The report will only include average ratings by group per category—not by individual rating responses.
 Please note, open-ended responses will appear exactly as they are entered.

-What should I do if I cannot access my educational leaders’ PDF score reports?
+What should I do if I cannot access my PDF score report?

 When will results be available?

-Score reports will be available five to 10 days after submission.
-NASSP will notify you when they are available.
-The report cannot be generated if the participant’s self-assessment is not complete.
+Score reports will be available after the survey closes.
+NASSP will notify you via email when they are available.

 How do I get the results?